webis-de/small-text/docs/components/training.rst

 Given a set of models that have been trained on the same data, model selection chooses the model that is considered best according to some criterion.
-In the context of neural networks, a typical use case for this is the training process, where the set of models is given by the respetive model after each epoch, or hyperparameter search, where one model for each hyperparameter configuration is trained.
+In the context of neural networks, a typical use case for this is the training process, where the set of models is given by the respective model after each epoch, or hyperparameter search, where one model for each hyperparameter configuration is trained.

 Interface